OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Sort-Object.md

 ### -Property

 Specifies the property names that `Sort-Object` uses to sort the objects.
 Wildcards are permitted.
 Objects are sorted based on the property values.
-If you do not specify a property, `Sort-Object` sorts based on default properties for the object type or the objects themselves.
+If you don't specify a property, `Sort-Object` sorts based on default properties for the object type or the objects themselves.

+Use commas to separate multiple properties.
 Multiple properties can be sorted in ascending order, descending order, or a combination of sort orders.
 When you specify multiple properties, the objects are sorted by the first property.
 If multiple objects have the same value for the first property, those objects are sorted by the second property.
 This process continues until there are no more specified properties or no groups of objects.

 The **Property** parameter's value can be a calculated property.
-To create a calculated property, use a hash table.
+To create a calculated property, use a scriptblock or a hashtable.

 Valid keys for a hash table are as follows:

-- `expression` - `<string>` or `<script block>`
+- `Expression` - `<string>` or `<script block>`
-- `ascending` or `descending` - `<boolean>`
+- `Ascending` or `Descending` - `<boolean>`

 For more information, see [about_Calculated_Properties](../Microsoft.PowerShell.Core/About/about_Calculated_Properties.md).